qiyanjun/2025Fall-UVA-CS-MachineLearningDeep/z25fBlog.md

 ---

+## Oct 21th on Quiz9 and Project Team Size

+Next Tuesday’s Quiz9 will cover the following course contents:

+- [deep learning on NLP] https://qiyanjun.github.io/2025Fall-UVA-CS-MachineLearningDeep//contents/S3-L01-textNN/ Links to an external site.
+- [Generative classification] https://qiyanjun.github.io/2025Fall-UVA-CS-MachineLearningDeep//contents/S3-L03-BC/ Links to an external site.
+For course project:

+- your team can include one to FOUR members.
+Please sign up for your team’s shark tank sessions ASAP!
+- project guide: https://qiyanjun.github.io/2025Fall-UVA-CS-MachineLearningDeep//z25fProjects/ Links to an external site.
+Very looking forward to chat with you (mostly on Thursdays) on your team projects!~

+---

 ## Oct 16th on Quiz-8 and HW3 (Keras, Pytorch) and Huggingface

 #### Next Tuesday we will have Quiz8 to cover the following contents: